dotnet/diagnostics/documentation/debugging-coredump.md

     ~$ mkdir /tmp/dump
     ~$ cp ~/coredump.32232 /tmp/dump

-Download the host program for the core dump:
+Download the host program, modules and symbols for the core dump:

+    ~$ dotnet-symbol /tmp/dump/coredump.32232

+If your project/program binaries are not on the machine the core dump is being loaded on, copy them to a temporary directory.
+You can use the lldb/SOS command `setsymbolserver -directory <temp-dir>` to add this directory to the search path.

+Alternatively, you can download just the host program for the core dump (this all lldb needs) if you only need symbols for the managed modules.
+The `loadsymbols` command in SOS will attempt to download the native runtime symbols, but this currently doesn't work on 5.0.

     ~$ dotnet-symbol --host-only /tmp/dump/coredump.32232

 If the `--host-only` option is not found, update dotnet-symbol to the latest with the above step.

-If your project/program binaries are not on the machine the core dump is being loaded on, copy them to a temporary directory.
-You can use the lldb/SOS command `setsymbolserver -directory <temp-dir>` to add this directory to the search path.

 ### Install lldb ###